Snippets from My Master’s Journey

 During the pre-master’s year, I completed 10 courses (30 credit hours) and contributed to curriculum preparation and presentations delivered to my colleagues.

-By the end of the year, I registered my research point and presented my research proposal on the regulatory roles of miRNAs mediating the analgesic effects of betanin on murine inflammatory pain model.
+By the end of the year, I registered my research topic and presented my research proposal investigating the analgesic potential of betanin in a murine inflammatory pain model, with a focus on its anti-inflammatory, antioxidant, and pain-related miRNA regulatory effects.

 I then began the practical phase of my research, implementing the proposed study design.
 This phase included animal purchase and acclimatization, induction of the pain model, treatment administration, behavioral assessments, sacrifice and dissection, sample collection, and subsequent molecular, biochemical and ultrastructural analyses, along with in silico simulations.